jiaruixu/DeeplabDocker/container-fns/README.md

       + SegmentationClass
 ```

-The output directory structure is
+The output directory structure will be

 ```
 output-path: some/path/to/output